fiskl-accounting/help-docs/docs/Settings-Configurations/templates-and-brands.md

 A brand is a template with overridden company details.
 This feature is particularly useful if you operate multiple brands under one accounting entity.

-## Configuring Templates and Brands
+## Configuring templates and brands

 Follow these steps to set up your templates and brands: